Norm Van Lier: Milwaukee Bucks (1978–1979)

-After being waived in October 1978 by the Bulls, the Milwaukee Bucks picked him up.
-He only lasted two months, as Van Lier could no longer play at that level.
-However, Van Lier had become addicted to Quaaludes to deal with constant pain over the years, and Bucks coach Don Nelson helped Van Lier get the treatment necessary to overcome that addiction.
+After being waived by the Bulls, Don Nelson and the Milwaukee Bucks signed him in late October.
+Nelson had always admired Van Lier as a player, and was the one coach in the NBA who thought Van Lier could still play.
+Van Lier only lasted with the team until late January 1979, as Van Lier could no longer play at an NBA level.
+Van Lier also had become addicted to Quaaludes to deal with constant pain over the years.
+Van Lier stated he was prescribed the drugs by team physicians so that he would be able to play despite recurrent muscle spasms in his back.
+He believed some of his back problems stemmed from the 1973 fight with Sidney Wicks.
+Bucks coach Don Nelson helped Van Lier get the treatment necessary to overcome that addiction.
+Van Lier said of Nelson, "'God bless him, he was the coach of the Bucks and he cared more about me the human being than me the player'".
+The Bucks waived him on January 21, 1979.

-Van Lier retired in 1979 with career totals of 8,770 points and 5,217 assists.
+Over his ten-year career, Van Lier had totals of 8,770 points, 5,217 assists, and 3,596 rebounds; averaging 11.8 points, 7.0 assists, and 4.8 rebounds per game.

 Coaching career

+On June 2, 1986, Van Lier was announced as the head coach for the Rockford Lightning of the Continental Basketball Association (CBA).
+On December 30, he was fired by the Lightning after he accumulated a 4–8 record.

 In 1989, Van Lier was the assistant coach of the Worcester Counts in the World Basketball League.

 Van Lier was the head basketball coach for the Worcester Vocational Technical High School team during part of the 1989–90 season.
 His team reached the Massachusetts Division II championship game.

 Media career

 Van Lier served as a color analyst on Bulls radio broadcasts from 1980 to 1982.
 From 1992 to 2009, he was a television pre-game and post-game analyst for Chicago Bulls games, originally for SportsChannel, and later Fox Sports Chicago and Comcast SportsNet Chicago, winning an Emmy for the 1995–1996 season.
 He frequently appeared on other Chicago television programs to discuss the Bulls, and co-hosted shows on sports talk radio, including "the Bull and the Bear" on WSCR-AM.
 He also did afternoon sports talk on WMVP.
+Van Lier was a beloved icon in Chicago as a sports commentator and analyst, and was known as an outspoken analyst who freely criticized lackadaisical play.

 Van Lier also served as a special disc jockey on the Chicago rock music station 97.9 WLUP.
 In 2002 and 2004, he had supporting roles in the movies Barbershop and Barbershop 2: Back in Business.